edwinb-ai/MolecularDynamics.jl/README.md

 - The Lennard-Jones potential and a pseudo hard sphere potential are implemented.
 Switching between them requires you to modify the source code.
 Long range corrections for the Lennard-Jones potential are included.
   - Benchmarks against LAMMPS and NIST results for the Lennard-Jones system are in the [wiki](https://github.com/edwinb-ai/MolecularDynamics.jl/wiki/Lennard%E2%80%90Jones-results).
 - Initial configurations can be created in a random configuration.
 Random configurations are then packed (removing overlaps) using [Packmol.jl](https://github.com/m3g/Packmol.jl).
 - Now it can save configurations using XYZ and LAMMPS format, but one cannot choose it.
-Trajectories are saved in Extended XYZ format, and compressed with `zstd`.
+Trajectories are saved in Extended XYZ format, and compressed with `zstd` after the full trajectory has been written.
+    - It can also print the unwrapped coordinates of the particles, which are useful for the analysi of dynamical properties.
+However, the only format that support this is the LAMMPS format.
+- The configuration can now be minimized to an local energy minimum with the fast inertial relaxation engine (FIRE) algorithm.

 ## TODO
-- Polydispersity is now handled only if passed as a file.
-It should be possible for the user to pass any sort of structure as they please.
 - Also, the configuration of the system is always at random and packed, which helps to start a random simulation.
 However, the user should be able to set their configuration as they want, and the code do the integration of the equations of motion.
+    - I think that for this the code is generic enough that one should be able to pass an array of positions to the state.
+Right now the state does not accept this, but it would be useful if the user can pass a configuration of their choosing, and the engine will just integrate the equations of motion.
+This will also reduce the amount of dependencies that we need to care of.